 Once you are logged into your ableton.com account, additional Live Packs that are compatible with your Live license will be displayed, and available to purchase.

 - For Packs containing Max for Live devices, a Max for Live license is required.

-- Live 9 Lite has further limitations that it is generally advisable to be cautious when purchasing Packs.
+- Live Lite has further limitations and it is generally advisable to be cautious when purchasing Packs.
 We would recommend upgrading to a full license.

 Once installed, do I need to authorize my new Pack?